privacy777/skillclass/README.md

 Download every skillshare class you want. (thanks to HeckerNoHecking's api)

+## Important notice : current status
+- Unfortunately, HeckerNohecking posted on replit that his api was not available publicly anymore, possibly implying legal actions from skillshare, or maybe just lack of time to maintain the project.
+- This means that the project is currently NOT working, until I find another alternative.
+- Thank you for the support, this was the first time my project actually got more or less 10 stars, and a contributor :)
 ## Features

 - Download all your skillshare courses for free